Cooking with Mamma C

 • Rinse the broccoli and pat it dry.
 Cut off the thick stalks (and discard them) so that you have florets with 2-3 inches of the stems attached.
 Slice any thicker stems lengthwise in half.
 Slice your garlic into thin rounds.

-• Heat olive oil in a large pasta pot on medium high.
-Add garlic and cook for two minutes, stirring so the garlic doesn't burn.
+• Heat the olive oil in a 6-quart pasta pot on medium-high.
+Add the garlic and cook for two minutes, stirring so the garlic doesn't burn.

 • Lower the heat to medium.
 Noting the time, add broccoli, pepper flakes and ¼ teaspoon salt and stir.
 As soon as the oil evaporates, add ½ cup water (see notes) and stir.

 • Cover the pot and let the broccoli cook until it is soft, stirring occasionally.
+(See notes.)
 It should take about 25 minutes from the time you added the broccoli to the pot.

 • When the pasta is cooked, do not drain it.
 Turn off the heat and add in ⅓ cup Parmesan, stirring to combine.

 • Serve with extra Parmesan, a drizzle of oil and red pepper flakes.
-Store leftovers in the refrigerator for up to five days.
+Store leftovers in the refrigerator for up to four days.

 Notes